 Live probiotic cells as found in probiotic supplements can positively or negatively influence a person’s gut bacteria.
-The components of dead probiotic cells as found in LACTIS, importantly, exert an anti-inflammatory response in the gastrointestinal tract.
+Whereas the components of dead probiotic cells as found in LACTIS, (an Abiotic) exert an anti-inflammatory response in the gastrointestinal tract.

 Gene issues in live probiotic bacterial supplements:

-New research in the journal cell host and microbiome, suggests that under certain conditions, probiotics can be harmful due to their ability to evolve once in the gut.
+New research in the journal Cell Host and Microbe, suggests that under certain conditions, probiotics can be harmful due to their ability to evolve once in the gut.
 A probiotic that is beneficial to one person might adapt and become harmful in another.

 “If we are going to use living things as medicines, we need to recognise that they are going to adapt, and that means that what you put in your body is not necessarily what’s going to be there even a couple of hours later.”